Federal Tax Credits for Air Conditioners and Heat Pumps: Updated 2025

 Air Source Heat Pumps

-Are you unsure of whether your new air conditioner or heat pump qualifies for the tax credit?
-Ask your Symbiont Service HVAC installer.
+Unsure of whether your new air conditioner or heat pump qualifies for the tax credit?
+Refer to ENERGY STAR’s list of eligible Ask your Symbiont Service HVAC installer.
 We may also be able to provide you with a Manufacturer Certification Statement.

 Does My Home Qualify?